ekf_cal

 where

-The error model used for a fiducial angular measurement is
+The simulation error model used for a fiducial angular measurement is

 \begin{align} \quat{f}{C} = \begin{bmatrix} \cos(n_\alpha) & -\sin(n_\alpha) & 0 \\ \sin(n_\alpha) & \cos(n_\alpha) & 0 \\ 0 & 0 & 1 \end{bmatrix} \begin{bmatrix} \cos(n_\beta) & 0 & \sin(n_\beta) \\ 0 & 1 & 0 \\ -\sin(n_\beta) & 0 & \cos(n_\beta) \end{bmatrix} \begin{bmatrix} 1 & 0 & 0 \\ 0 & \cos(n_\gamma) & -\sin(n_\gamma) \\ 0 & \sin(n_\gamma) & \cos(n_\gamma) \end{bmatrix} \quat{C}{B}^{-1} \quat{B}{L}^{-1} \quat{F}{L} \end{align}